JamesTaylor007/IMP-to-Python/README.md

 But what are parser rules?

-If we have a basic calculator that can only add up two single digit numbers then we need to beable to process statements such as:
+If we have a basic calculator that can only add up two single digit numbers then we need to be able to process statements such as:
 2 + 2

 So we need to take each individual token and tell the grammar what it is.
 In this case when it sees a plus sign inbetween two numbers then that is an operation.
 So the grammar for this basic calclator would look like so: